atsatsos97/flashggFinalFit/Background/README.md

 }
 ```

+An additional `mass` option has been added to the configuration files and scripts in order to accommodate the storage needed for different sliding mass windows.
+Full mass range can also be used.
+You can find the most recently used configurations in the `SlidingWindowConfigs` directory.

 The output is a ROOT file containing the `RooMultiPdf`'s for each analysis category in `outdir_{ext}`.
 These are your background models (which must be copied across to the `Combine` directory when you get to the final fits step).
 In addition the standard fTest plots are produced in the `outdir_{ext}/bkgfTest-Data` directory, where the numbering matches the `catOffset` for each category (see the submission scripts).